bcbrown/bookreviews/2017/README.md

 ### Trout Fishing in America
 Richard Brautigan is one of the most important literary influences in my life.
-He is one of the few authors to whom I turn when I can't sleep, or I when I'm looking for something to read for a half hour in the hammock.
+He is one of the few authors to whom I turn when I can't sleep, or when I'm looking for something to read for a half hour in the hammock.
 It's always worthwhile to reread something of his.